ez-engines/ez-settings/README.md

   # :default value (as callable objects)
   # :required - be or not (all keys are required by default)
   # :ui visible or not (all keys are UI visible by default)
+  # :min - the minimum value for the element
+  # :suffix - unit of measurement
+  # :wrapper - custom wrapper for simple_form
 end

 # After defining settings interface groups/keys you need to configure it: